crozone/SpectrePoC/README.md

 ## Executing

-To run specter with default cache hit threshold of 80, and the secret example string "The Magic Words are Squeamish Ossifrage." as the target, run `./spectre.out` with no command line arguments.
+To run spectre with default cache hit threshold of 80, and the secret example string "The Magic Words are Squeamish Ossifrage." as the target, run `./spectre.out` with no command line arguments.

 **Example:** `./spectre.out`